 - Cranberry sauce or spread

 - Other vegan dip and spread brands: Siete, WayFare Dips, Good Karma, Trader Joe's, Core & Rind, Fabalish, The Dairy Free Co., Kite Hill, Whole Foods

-Assortment of Bread
+Assortment of Bread (choose 1 or 2)

 - French Sourdough

 - Panettone, brioche or hawaiian rolls